 Creating a good impression is a challenge when you are vying for PR status against thousands of other applicants.
 Let our expert team of writers help set you apart from the rest by crafting a cover letter customised to highlight your strengths and best attributes.

 Navigating your way through the electronic PR system on ICA’s website can be confusing, causing you to waste precious time.
 Our team of specialists will help you sail through your application process, ensuring you a smooth and seamless path to gaining Permanent Residency.

 From 2017 onwards, ICA has made it mandatory for all submissions of applying for PR to be submitted through its online permanent residence portal, ePR system.
 Hard copy applications are no longer accepted.

 Applicants can now submit their forms and documents via ICA’s ePR system.
 Here is a brief chronology of the entire process:

-If you have documents that are not in English, do make sure to obtain their translated versions before submitting them to ICA.
+Do make sure to obtain their translated versions before submitting them to ICA.
 Failure to do so will render your application invalid, thus leading to a rejection.

 The approval of the PR status is solely based on the submitted application forms and the list of required supporting paperwork.

 To stand out among the thousands of applicants, supplement your submission with a cover letter.
 A well-written letter can help to highlight your positive traits as well as how you can contribute to the local economy and society as a whole.